People often ask: “when is the best time to visit Malta?”

 That’s it.
 Post over!

-Joking aside, Malta changes from season to season and each offers something unique.
+Joking aside, Malta changes from season to season and each promises something unique.

 If you want to find out when is best time to visit Malta for you, keep reading.